JMDKC/jmdkc.github.io/_posts/2018-09-16-delmar-soft.md

 ![Installation view](/Assets/delmar-soft.jpg)

 This is aimed at being a critique of consumerism and the corporate world, not an original topic for an artist.
-Supposedly, there's also a pile of free newspapers loaded with business aphorisms that's a part of the show, outside of the vitrine, though I didn't seen any in my visits.
+Supposedly, there's also a pile of free newspapers loaded with business aphorisms that's a part of the show, outside of the vitrine, though I haven't see any on the occasions I've passed by.
 I don't blame my fellow commuters for taking them before I could see: it'd likely be a lot more interesting than the Metro.

 Her Mayfair isn't that recognisable: I can pick up a free newspaper anywhere in London, and you'd go to Canary Wharf and the City to see Savile Row suits.
 Mayfair to me is a place of exciting and surprising gallery shows, of which this isn't one.